Set up payroll for workers

 If a worker receives recurring earnings or an earning rate that differs from the default earning code, you must assign an earning code to the worker to make sure that earnings are generated correctly.
-For more information, see Generate earnings.
+For more information, see Generate earnings for workers.

 If you're setting up an earning code that is based on hours or pieces, the Frequency field isn't available.
 Earnings that are based on hours are generated based on the Generate salary and Generate earnings from schedule selections on the Position page.
 Earnings that are based on pieces are entered manually.

 Setting up worker tax regions